msionut28/pantryChef_frontend/README.md

 ...
 }
 ```
-These lines are quite self-explanatory, whenever a user's using the GoogleAuth to log in, the function sets the state of logged in to a true boolean, it then decodes the credentials that Google sends in so data such as First/ Last Name, email, full name can be used.
-It then creates a timestamp that will be later on used for storing additional data in the database and sets info inside the cookies.
+These lines are self-explanatory.
+When a user logs in using GoogleAuth, the function sets the state of being logged in to a true boolean.
+It then decodes the credentials that Google sends in, allowing data such as First/Last Name, email, and full name to be used.
+It then creates a timestamp used for storing additional data in the database and sets info inside the cookies.

 ```
 export const handleLogin =  async function (response, store, cookies) {